leoneckert/critical-data-and-visualization-spring-2021/README.md

   - 🧐 **take notes** while the audience responds to your presentation (200 seconds)

-- time for questions or studying [more reference projects your found]()
+- time for questions or studying [more reference projects you found](https://github.com/leoneckert/critical-data-and-visualization-spring-2021/wiki/Two-Data-Stories-(week-7)) (also: [resources](other/resources))